 Handling of missing, unused, and spurious data are addressed prospectively in the overall statistical methods described in the protocol and in the SAP, where appropriate.
 Adjustments to the planned analyses are described in the final CSR.

 9.3.2.
-Primary Endpoint(s)/Estimand(s) Analysis
+Primary Endpoint/Estimand Analysis

-The primary efficacy assessment, guided by the "treatment-regimen" estimand, which represents the efficacy regardless of treatment discontinuation, will be conducted using the Full Analysis
+The primary efficacy assessment, guided by the efficacy estimand, will be conducted using the EAS for the primary endpoint.